anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 ---

-Make a `Drizzle` directory at the root of your project.
+Make a `drizzle` directory at the root of your project.
 Inside that, make an `index.ts` file and paste the following code into it:

 ```ts
 import { neon } from "@neondatabase/serverless";